htc502/writings/writings.md

   embryos(IVF ES cells) __represent__ the "golden standard", they are __allogeneic__ to patients.
-  Autologous induced pluripotenet stem cells (iPSCs) __are prone to__ epigenetic and transcriptional aberrations. xxxx __were subjected to__ genome wide analyses.
+  Autologous induced pluripotenet stem cells (iPSCs) __are prone to__ epigenetic and transcriptional aberrations.
+  xxxx __were subjected to__ genome wide analyses.

-* Creatingpackages by Leisch
+* Creating packages by Leisch
   R is case-sensitive as __are__ most operating systems(except Windows).

+* Shosshani T-Identification of a novel hypoxia-inducible factor 1-responsive gene, RTP801, involved in apoptosis Hypoxia is an important factor that __elicits__ numerous physiological and pathological responses.